Masahigo/blog/source/_posts/Setting-up-a-custom-RTMP-endpoint-for-capturing-live-video-stream.md

-Hosting your own RTMP endpoint through a Docker container in public cloud.
+Hosting your own RTMP endpoint through a Docker container in the public cloud.
 I'll show you how to get started.

 <!-- more -->

 ## Taking a hobby to the next level

-Live streaming has become way more common these days when most of us "digital workers" have switched to remote-only mode and everything happens virtual.
+Live streaming has become way more common these days when most of us "digital workers" have switched to the remote-only mode and everything happens virtually.
 I did my first (ever) live stream this spring as part of the [Global Azure Virtual 2020](https://virtual.globalazure.net/) virtual event.
 It really pushed me to figure out the practicalities around hosting a live stream and delivering it successfully.
-Preparation really is the key there and testing out things before hand is a must.
+Preparation really is the key and testing out things beforehand is a must.
 I can really recommend trying it out - you will get out of your comfort zone for sure!

-Streaming the live video happened over a built-in RTMP endpoint in YouTube.
+Streaming the live video happened over a built-in RTMP endpoint on YouTube.
 This intrigued me to find out more about the subject.
 I have a special interest in video techniques, what can I say.

-So I have this commercial drone from DJI - the [Mavic 2 Pro](https://www.dji.com/mavic-2).
+So I have this commercial drone from DJI - [the Mavic 2 Pro](https://www.dji.com/mavic-2).
 It's pretty amazing, supports 4K video and has tons of features to choose from.
-I've been learning how to use it for over a year now, starting from the very basics and diving more deep into customizing the camera settings for different lighting conditions and learning away from the auto focus.
+I've been learning how to use it for over a year now, starting from the very basics and diving more deeply into customizing the camera settings for different lighting conditions and learning away from the autofocus.

 Going through the menus and settings in the _DJI GO 4_ app I couldn't help noticing the section under General Settings where it says **Choose Live Streaming Platform**